 Pathology refers to severe disorders, and although it is called a benign tumor formation, in most cases, it is not.
 More often we are talking about hyperplasia or inflammatory process of the century, because of which the body becomes larger and goes beyond the boundaries of the anatomical location.

 Naturally, a differentiated diagnosis is carried out, revealing whether or not the formation is tumor, but this is confirmed quite rarely.
 If, however, a biopsy confirms the presence of a tumor, then a surgical method is used.
 In the case of a small education, there is no need for surgery, especially if it does not cause concern to the pet and does not limit the visual functions of the eye.

 If the eyelid is swollen and reddened for other reasons, then traditional anti-inflammatory therapy is used.
 It is quite effective and has a minimum of side effects.

-The third eyelid eye, though invisible, but an important organ for the dog, so it is necessary to preserve it.
-At the first symptoms of pathological conditions, you should seek advice from a veterinarian.
+The third eyelid of the eyes, although invisible, but an important organ for the dog, therefore, it is necessary to preserve it.
+At the first symptoms of pathological conditions should consult a veterinarian.